Background image

 Blake's Story

-Born and raised in Wollongong, he spent less than a year in the national development squad before being called up to the Olympic training squad.
-He made his international debut in May 2015 at the Hobart International Challenge, scoring a goal on debut.
+Blake followed in his brother Kieran Govers' footsteps when he made his international debut in May 2015 at the Hobart International Challenge, scoring a goal on debut.

-While Kieran missed out on making the Kookaburras squad for the Rio 2016 Games, Blake forged on and scored twice in a 9-0 win over Brazil.
+While Kieran missed out on making the Kookaburras squad for the Rio 2016 Games, Blake forged on and scored twice in a 9-0 win over Brazil to advance from the group stage.
+They met the world no.2 side from the Netherlands in the quarters, bowing out with a 4-0 loss.

 After a post-Olympics break, Blake was back scoring for the Kookaburras in the October 2017 Oceania Cup.